TAP to GET THE APP!

 You’re here because you or someone you know is pregnant and you’re looking for information about what is sure to be some kind of ride.

-As a doula, birth educator and prenatal massage therapist since 2005, I’m here to give you really simple instructions for the most intense day of your life that could change your entire experience of giving birth.
+As a doula, birth educator and prenatal massage therapist since 2005, I’m here to give you really simple instructions for the most intense day of your life.

 But first: